andrewcooke/Drawing.jl/README.md

 # Introduction

-A library for drawing (diagrams, lines, shapes).
+A library for easy, extensible, drawing (diagrams, lines, shapes).

 In other words: simple, imperative vector graphics; a wrapper around Cairo;
 an interface similar to Processing.
 For a declarative approach, see